Skip to main content

 Distribute Data in the DX Graph to Downstream Applications

-There are three ways to access data in the DX Graph:
+There are four ways to access data in the DX Graph:

 1. Real-time APIs

-2. Export a data collection from Data Studio using the Export function at a Data Collection level
+2. Export a data collection from the DX Graph UI using the Export function at a Data Collection level